Austria feels heat of EU's anti-bank-secrecy drive

 "We are not the Isle of Man, and we are not Switzerland, and we are not other parts of the world where you can hide your money."

+Economists said the sea change in attitude from the small, land-locked state reflected the fallout created by the bailout of Cyprus, where the banking sector was on the brink of collapse.

+"This is the result of an accumulation of pressure from other countries, and Cyprus can have been the straw the broke the camel's back," said Paul De Grauwe, a professor at the London School of Economics and expert in EU financial affairs.

-(Additional reporting by Jan Strupczewski and Phil Blenkinsop in Brussels, Georgina Prodhan in Vienna and Stephen Brown in Berlin; Writing by Luke Baker; Editing by Mark Heinrich)
+(Additional reporting by Jan Strupczewski and Phil Blenkinsop in Brussels, Georgina Prodhan in Vienna and Stephen Brown in Berlin; Writing by Luke Baker; Editing by Will Waterman)